confluentinc/cp-ansible/README.md

 if you choose to use Kerberos keytabs for authentication, you can modify `roles/<service>/templates/<service>_sasl_ssl.properties.j2` to use the SASL mechanism GSSAPI and update the JAAS configuration.
 Please consult [the security documentation](https://docs.confluent.io/current/kafka/authentication_sasl_gssapi.html) for specific examples on updating the configuration.

+## Variables

+ansible group variables:

+`zookeeper_id`: a custom zookeeper id, if not specified, the id will be computed based on a loop index `broker.rack`: a rack (zone) that hosts the kafka broker.
+It enables the rack-awareness feature `confuent.version`: a dict with `major`, `minor`, `patch` that helps us to identify a specific CP version `confluent.oss`: whether to use the OSS Version `confluent.latest`: whether to upgrade to the latest version, or stick to confuent.version

+## Calling

+check `examples/plaintext/all_single_play.yaml` or `examples/plaintext/all_multiplays.yaml` to see how to implement this role

 ## Running

 ### Run the whole setup